Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Over (148.5)

-Texas has compiled a 17-16-0 record against the spread this season, while Xavier is 17-15-0.
-The Longhorns have gone over the point total in 15 games, while Musketeers games have gone over 20 times.
-The teams score 158.9 points per game, 10.4 more points than this matchup's total.
-Texas is 7-3 against the spread and 7-3 overall over its last 10 contests, while Xavier has gone 5-5 against the spread and 7-3 overall.
+Texas is 17-16-0 against the spread, while Xavier's ATS record this season is 17-15-0.
+In terms of hitting the over, games involving the Longhorns are 15-18-0 and the Musketeers are 20-12-0.
+The two teams average 158.9 points per game, 10.4 more points than this matchup's total.
+Texas is 7-3 against the spread and 7-3 overall in its past 10 contests, while Xavier has gone 5-5 against the spread and 7-3 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.